lesLaitues/lesLaitues.github.io/pages/blog/2018/08/23/la-programmation-est-elle-un-art.en.md

 ******

-Our discussion began with a comment from Quentin saying that no, meme are no art at all.
+Our discussion began with a comment from Quentin saying that no, memes are no art at all.
 And that's when Johyn asked if programming was.

 ![My code doesn’t work… let’s change nothing and run it again.](/media/img/2018/08/23-proghumormeme.jpg) [&rarr; r/ProgrammerHumor](https://reddit.com/r/programmerhumor)